How to produce delicious, long shelf-life soy milk

 • Weight loss/control

-The cultivated soy bean Glycine max is a member of the Leguminosae family and related to clover and peas.
-It’s an annual and non-frost tolerant plant.
+The cultivated soybean Glycine max is a member of the Leguminosae family and is related to clover and peas.
+It’s an annual and non-frost-tolerant plant.
 The seeds are contained in pods.
 Depending on the variety the seed size is 3600 – 8000 seeds/kg.
 The mature bean normally has a light yellow colour and has a moisture content of 13-14%.
-If the water content is higher than 13.5% the beans must be dried prior to storage; otherwise enzyme activity is leading to oxidation of the fats.
+If the water content is higher than 13.5% the beans must be dried prior to storage; otherwise, enzyme activity is leading to oxidation of the fats.

 Soy milk

-Soy milk is a water extract from whole soy beans.
-It is an emulsion containing water soluble proteins, carbohydrate and oil droplets.
-Soy milk was traditional produced in small shops where the soy beans were soaked, grinded, filtered and cooked.
-These products have a short self life.
+Soy milk is a water extract from whole soybeans.
+It is an emulsion containing water-soluble proteins, carbohydrates and oil droplets.
+Soy milk was traditionally produced in small shops where the soybeans were soaked, ground, filtered and cooked.
+These products have a short shelf-life.
 However, today’s consumers, and the modern lifestyle, request products with a longer shelf-life and which remain safe and stable during the complete storage period.

-For production of such soy milks and beverages utilization of the UHT technology is obvious.
-Hereby shelf-life from several months and up to a year can be obtained, depending on the composition of the product.
+For the production of such soy milks and beverages, the utilization of the UHT technology is obvious.
+Hereby a shelf-life from several months and up to a year can be obtained, depending on the composition of the product.
 Further, the right choice of emulsifiers and stabilisers is necessary for ensuring a homogeneous product without creaming and sedimentation during the entire shelf-life.

 Industrial production of soy milk base